pyweekorg/docs/docs/conditions.rst

 person is allowed to log in under a single username and password.
 You must never provide your password to anybody else.

-3.2 You must not mislead the PyWeek Organisers about your true identity.
+3.2 You must not assume the identity of another living person.
-All name and address details entered into this environment must be true, accurate and up to date.
-These details will not be disclosed to other people in this environment.

 3.3 Material posted to your home page must not infringe another person or organisation's copyright, patent, trademark or trade secret.
 It must